thingsboard/thingsboard.github.io/_careers/copywriter.md

 ---
-position: Copywriter
+position: Technical writer
 tag:
 location: Kyiv, Ukraine
-dateString: 4 November, 2020
+dateString: 2 December, 2020
 layout: career
 ---
 ##### ThingsBoard Inc. is one of the most popular Open-Source IoT Platform.
 We help world-class companies launch IoT projects faster, saving the months and thousands of dollars on in-house development.